Family Educational Rights and Privacy Act

 Students can authorize the release of their private information through FAMweb, a secure online portal that provides limited access to a student’s education records to families and trusted individuals designated by the student.
-In RAMweb, the secure online student portal, the student sets permissions to allow others to access certain categories of education records that are frequently requested for release.
+In RAMweb, the secure online student portal, the student sets permissions to allow others to use FAMweb to access certain categories of education records that are frequently requested for release.
 The following types of student information can be viewed in FAMweb:

 • eBilling information